Proposals Due Friday, June 28th, 2019

 To Do What?

-To develop online courses, (particularly courses in which an online design would specifically serve campus-wide, departmental, or student needs), to be taught a minimum of two consecutive Summer terms in 2018 and 2019.
-Selected courses will be versions of courses currently being taught face-to-face and central to College or departmental curriculum goals.
+To develop online courses, (particularly courses in which an online design would specifically serve campus-wide, departmental, or student needs), to be taught a minimum of two consecutive Summer terms in 2020 and 2021.

 Grant funds may be used for:

 Supplies (although minor supplies such as photocopying, paper and printing are normally supplied by the academic department);

 Faculty stipends up to $8,000 in partial recognition of the extensive work over and above normal responsibilities (to be paid during Summer 2019, subject to the 3/9 limitation on what faculty may earn in Summer).
 Faculty teams can apply and split the stipend.